RoboticsChallenge/FollowTheLineCompetition/README.md

 Competition in follow the line
 - [x] Image proccessing completed

+First section of progam sorts out imageproccessing.
-To start programing car, start at line 49 from https://github.com/RoboticsChallenge/FollowTheLineCompetition/blob/main/InitialCode/InitialStarter.py other code sorts out imageproccessing of the line.
+To start programing car, start at line 49 from https://github.com/RoboticsChallenge/FollowTheLineCompetition/blob/main/InitialCode/InitialStarter.py

 ## Current Record

 ### How to get Started in Windows